Langlade County Airport, Antigo, Wisconsin

 Corner of Hwy 52 and Hwy 64

-The Langlade County Research Farm is operated by the University of WIsconsin Extension on behalf of the Wisconsin potato industry.
+The Langlade Agricultural Research Station is operated by the University of Wisconsin Extension on behalf of the Wisconsin potato industry.
 The operation of the farm is supported financially through the Wisconsin Potato and Vegetable Growers Association by the Wisconsin Potato Industry Board and through industry support by the Wisconsin Potato and Vegetable Growers (Associate Division.)

 Research has been conducted both by investigators from the University of Wisconsin as well as local county agents since 1968.
 Because Antigo silt loam is a soil unique from other UW Research Stations, the plots at the farm provide scientists and growers a research-based representation of this soil type.
 Which is represents a substantial percentage of potato acreage in the state.